Last Updated on August 19, 2021 by Grow with Bovees

 1. Billy Goat F1302SPH Force Blower— Bovees Best Overall

 The Billy Goat machine also has a self-propelled drive system meaning; it advances on its own, and you don’t have to use a lot of strength to push it forward.
 This is a good thing considering that it’s also the heaviest leaf blower on our list, weighing 165 pounds.
+Being a 4 cycle engine, it runs on pure gas, no mixing with oil required.

 Other specs of the Billy Goat include an ergonomic padded handle, air speeds reaching up to 200 mph, and large 13-inch rear wheels.
 According to customers, the best thing about the Billy Goat leaf blower, however, is how fast it blows away leaves and even larger debris.